wp-plugins/iq-block-country/readme.txt

 Other possible faults are your webhosting company not allowing downloads on HTTP port 80.

-If your download fails try to download it from home or work and upload it via FTP/sFTP to the location that is displayed.
+If your download fails try to download it from home or work and upload it via FTP,sFTP or FTPS to the location that is displayed.

-= This plugin does not work, I blocked a country and still see visitors! =

-Well, this plugin does in fact work but is limited to the data MaxMind provides.
-Also in your statistics software or logfiles you probably will see log entries from countries that you have blocked.
-See the "How come I still see visitors..."
-FAQ for that.

-If you think you have a visitor from a country you have blocked lookup that specific IP address on the MaxMind website (http://www.maxmind.com/app/locate_demo_ip) and see which country MaxMind thinks it is.
-If this is not the same country you may wish to block the country that MaxMind thinks it is.
+= I select "Block users from the backend of your site option and ban my own country and nothing happens =

+This is "as-designed" as long as you are logged in you will not be blocked.
+Open another browser and see if you can login to your backend.
+By designing it this way you can fix a whoops without you having to alter your database.

 == Changelog ==

+= 1.0.9 =

+* Bugfix release.
+The backend was not blocked in multi-site (network) setup.

+= 1.0.8 =
+* Automaticly download new GeoIP updates from Maxmind.
+This is checked each time you login on the Wordpress admin site (williewonka)
+* Also block login attempts to the wp-admin site (williewonka)
+* Send no cache headers with the output.

 = 1.0.7 =
 * The plugin now detects if your IP address is blocked by MaxMind when downloading the GeoIP database and if so has an adjusted error message.